 In 2006, Yuchai initiated a contractual claim against Shenzhen Land Transport Investment Development Co., Ltd. for a sum of Rmb 14.8 million.
 On November 14, 2007, the trial court ruled in favor of Yuchai.
-The defendant's appeal against such ruling was heard by the appeals' court on May 15, 2008.
-As of March 15, 2011, the court's decision is still pending.
+The defendant's appeal against such ruling was heard by the appellate court on May 15, 2008.
+On November 10, 2009, the appellate court ruled in favor of Yuhcai.
+The defendant requested the Supreme Court of People's Republic of China to review the decision made by the appellate court and this decision was confirmed by the Supreme Court on 26 April, 2011.